 We are still accepting applications for students looking to start in September.

 For students who have already submitted applications, we would normally invite you in to College for ‘face-to-face’ interviews or an ‘Applicant Day’ experience.
-Please note that these events planned for March and April will now NOT be taking place.
-The departmental teaching teams and/or Admissions Team will be contacting you shortly to make alternative arrangements.
+Please note that these events planned will now NOT be taking place.
+The departmental teaching teams and/or Admissions Team will be contacting you to make alternative arrangements.
 They will either arrange telephone/Skype discussions or they will now just assess your application form and make offers of places at a level appropriate to your expected/predicted GCSE grades, without the requirement for you to attend College for interview.

 The Application Form does contain a Personal Statement section which is used by tutors to assess your application.
 Please use this statement to provide as much as much information as you can, highlighting your enthusiasm for the subject and any experience that you might have.

 Departmental teaching staff will be contacting all during the coming weeks, to reassure you and answer any questions that you might have.